 Duration of protection order (supervision)

 The timeframe sought by us should reflect:

-Whilst the Act allows Communities to apply for a period of up to two years, child protection workers should consider applying for a period up to 12 months.
-This will allow enough time to build a constructive working relationship with the parent(s), and allow parent(s) to demonstrate how they will increase safety, and then maintain those changes.
+Whilst the Act allows the Department to apply for a period of up to two years, child protection workers should consider applying for a period up to 12 months.
+This will allow enough time to build a constructive working relationship with the parents, and allow parent(s) to demonstrate how they will increase safety, and then maintain those changes.

 When applying for protection order (supervision) for a period longer than 12 months (but less than two years) child protection workers must include strategies and/or conditions in Form 641 - Written Proposal for Child on:

 Conditions for the child's parent or an adult with whom the child is living should include where relevant:

 Conditions may also be sought for the child (for example, counselling, tutoring or mentoring).
 List the conditions in detail and include information on how the conditions will be met, what services will be provided, and how these will benefit the child.

 The order may include conditions that the child must comply with, if, in the opinion of the Court, the child is able to understand.